 Financing Activities.
-Net cash provided from financing activities in 2013 was due primarily to the net proceeds we received from the sale of common stock in our registered direct offering in May 2013, as well as the suspension of principal payments on the Oxford notes through December 31, 2013.
+Net cash provided from financing activities in the nine months ended September 30, 2013 was due primarily to the net proceeds we received from the sale of common stock in our registered direct offering in May 2013.
 In the registered direct offering, we sold 3,903,004 shares of our common stock at a price of \$4.14 per share.
 After deducting offering expenses of \$39,000, we received net proceeds from the transaction of \$16.1 million.
-During the 2012 period, cash used in financing activities primarily related to principal payments on our Oxford notes.
+During the 2012 period, cash provided by financing activities was due primarily to the \$32.3 million in net proceeds we received from the sale of common stock in our public offering in July 2012, partially offset by principal payments on our Oxford notes.
 In December 2012, we amended the Oxford notes to provide for interest-only payments through December 31, 2013.